gstsdev/armor-lib/README.md

 });
 ```

-So, Armor supports it too.
-But, coming back to the callback parameters, the `Response` object provides a lot of methods for appending content to the response.
+Coming back to the callback parameters, the `Response` object provides a lot of methods for appending content to the response.

 Below, you can see a small example of handling a request and sending a response: